 So, Whole Foods Market has made quite the scene lately.
 Let’s look at one of their very bad decisions first…

-However, Whole Foods, arguably the largest retailer of organics flat out refused to sign the letter a seriously lame move because Whole Foods’ voice in particular could make a gigantic impact on this issue.
+Whole Foods, arguably the largest retailer of organics flat out refused to sign the letter.
+A seriously lame move because Whole Foods’ voice in particular could make a gigantic impact on this issue.

 Whole Foods’ statement is as follows:

 “We evaluate only products being considered for sale within our stores…We do not include in our review any operational or management decisions of the (supplier).”

 Green America points out that basically this means that “Whole Foods is happy to buy Hershey’s chocolates even if the vast majority of Hershey’s profits are tainted by child labor cocoa.”

 I’m calling Whole Foods out because they’re saying that they do not consider operational issues their issue, but that statement is 100% NOT true.
 Which leads me to the good news about Whole Foods.